Elevationacademy/repo-search-residents/README.md

 A use will type in an "organization" and click search, then the data will show up below.
 When a user searches for a different organization, the previous data will be removed.
 For this challenge you will need to:

-*Visually adhere to the image above.
+* Visually adhere to the image above.
-*Retrieve the necessary data using the github api.
+* Retrieve the necessary data using the github api.
-*Sort the repos by `forks_count`, so as to show the "most popular" repos first.
+* Sort the repos by `forks_count`, so as to show the "most popular" repos first.
+* Have each repo name link to the `html_url` for that repo.
+Be sure to open the link in a new tab.

 When you're finished, please send your work to your Elevation Academy contact as a .zip file or (preferably) a link to a public repo on GitHub.